sungilkim94/Kim-PE-Data/Fuzzy Match Coding/README.md

   extraction prior to matching.
 - **PitchBook**: The "Clinical/Outpatient" industry classification in PitchBook captures many non-hospital entities (e.g., imaging centers, outpatient clinics).
-  Additional keyword filtering is needed to restrict the match feed to hospitals and health systems.
+  Even with our extensive keyword filtering, some non-hospital entities persists through the matching process and must be filitered out manually during the final verification step.

 Researchers applying this workflow to other deal databases should expect similar dataset-specific adjustments.